Pierson's Puppeteers: Foreign policy

 The general foreign policy of Puppeteers consists of attempts to control the universe around them to ensure their own safety.
-As Puppeteers try to expose themselves to as little risk as possible, they try to use other beings as agents, utilizing a combination of bribes and blackmail to encourage cooperation.
-Blackmail is not immoral to a Puppeteer and Puppeteers have an established code of conduct surrounding the practice, making it perfectly safe for both the blackmailer and the victim, including that the blackmailer must turn over all their evidence against the victim and submit to a partial memory wipe, so they cannot betray the blackmail deal.
+As Puppeteers try to expose themselves to as little risk as possible, they use other beings as agents whenever possible, utilizing a combination of bribes and blackmail to obtain cooperation.
+Blackmail is not immoral to Puppeteers, and they have an established code of conduct surrounding the practice, making it perfectly safe for both the blackmailer and the victim, including that the blackmailer must turn over all their evidence against the victim and submit to a partial memory wipe, so they cannot betray the blackmail deal.
 The Puppeteers also use more personal manipulation; for instance, Puppeteers who have dealt with human males have utilized a voice that sounds like that of a seductive human female, and the Puppeteer Nessus utilized an implanted tasp, a device which could stimulate the pleasure center of the brain, thus allowing him to subliminally condition those he dealt with.

 In Ringworld, it is revealed that the Puppeteer government meddled in human and Kzinti gene pools.
 They started a series of wars (the Man–Kzin Wars) between the warlike Kzinti and humans, and guaranteed that the Kzinti lose each time, not least by using a starseed lure to guide an Outsider ship into human space, introducing faster-than-light travel to humanity.
-This was a mechanism to cause rapid Kzinti evolution, since the most aggressive Kzinti would die in battle, leaving the more docile individuals to breed, eventually suppressing their racial instinct for aggression.
+This was a mechanism to cause rapid Kzinti evolution, since the most aggressive Kzinti would die in battle, leaving the more docile individuals to breed, eventually reducing their racial instinct for aggression.

 Another Puppeteer breeding experiment was the Lucky Human Project.
-The puppeteer government concluded that humans' most notable quality was luck, and decided to improve this trait.
-Manipulating politics on Earth through bribery and blackmail, the Puppeteers caused 'Birth Lotteries' on Earth around 2650, biasing human genetic selection (controlled, in the Known Space universe, by the "Fertility Board of the United Nations") towards encouraging luck.
-The character Teela Brown, who journeys to the Ringworld, is an outcome of this Lucky Human Project, though not quite the outcome the Puppeteers would have liked.
-Her luck was highly selective, bending probability so that the outcome most beneficial to her or her descendants would come to pass, without regard to its effects on those around her — which was contrary to the interest of the rest of the Ringworld expedition on more than one occasion.
+The Puppeteer government concluded that humans' most notable quality was luck and decided to strengthen this trait.
+Manipulating politics on Earth, the Puppeteers caused 'Birth Lotteries' on Earth around 2650, granting the winners the right to have extra offspring (strict limits were placed on most people to avoid overcrowding).
+Teela Brown, who journeys to the Ringworld with Louis Wu, is a descendant of multiple generations of lottery winners.
+Her luck is highly selective, bending probability so that the outcome most beneficial to her or her descendants comes to pass, without regard to its effects on those around her, contrary to the interests of the rest of the Ringworld expedition on more than one occasion.

 The Puppeteers also influenced species on the Ringworld.
-After discovering the Ringworld, the Puppeteers sent probes with fungus on board that destroys room-temperature superconductors, in an attempt to gain a tactical advantage over the Ringworld.
+After discovering the Ringworld, the Puppeteers sent probes with fungi on board that destroys room-temperature superconductors, in an attempt to gain a tactical advantage over the Ringworld.
 These fungi cause all superconductors (with the exception of those buried in Scrith) to rust into powder.
-The lack of a suitable alternative superconductor causes the fall of advanced civilization on the Ringworld.
+The lack of a suitable alternative superconductor causes the fall of advanced civilizations throughout the Ringworld.